 “My husband and I would like to thank our neighbors; the State, Chicopee and Springfield police, especially Detectives John Lopez and Angel Marrero, Captain Trent Duda, Mayor Sarno, Commissioner Clapprood; all local and national news outlets, family, friends, our Hampden Charter and St. Michael’s school communities, the doctor, nurse and social worker who assisted [our daughter] in the ER; and strangers near and far who, via social media, got the word out to help bring [her] home.

 In particular, we’d like to thank Amanda Disley and her husband for their vigilance and courage for putting themselves in harm’s way to make sure she wasn’t out of their sight.

 The outpouring of love and support, near and far, is overwhelming.
 We are eternally grateful.”Carl & Denise Moccia

-Officials said they hope Charlotte will overcome the incident and live a happy life, adding that she was an “amazing little girl” and handled the situation well.
+Officials said they hope she will overcome the incident and live a happy life, adding that she was an “amazing little girl” and handled the situation well.
 They also thanked everyone who called in with sights of the car.